apjanco/PH_article/README.md

     for match_id, start, end in matches:
         print(start, end, doc[start:end].text)
 ```
-Note that we used spaCy's nlp.pipe method which will process the texts more efficiently as a stream rather than one at a time.
+Note that we used spaCy's nlp.pipe method which will process the texts more efficiently as a stream of data rather than one at a time.

 ## Term Frequency